Is Adoption the Right Choice for You?

 Assistance with medical and living expenses is available through many agencies.
 For details about how your agency can help you in your particular circumstances, contact your caseworker.

+Used with permission of Bethany Christian Services.
 Since 1944, Bethany has counseled more than 65,000 expectant parents facing unplanned pregnancies.

 With more than 75 locations across the country, Bethany Christian Services is the largest adoption agency in the United States.